MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-antivirus-using-mde-security-set-mngmnt.md

 ## Check the Security Intelligence Update version

-The latest 'Security Intelligence Update' version is available here:
+The latest Security Intelligence Update version is available here:

 [Latest security intelligence updates for Microsoft Defender Antivirus and other Microsoft antimalware - Microsoft Security Intelligence](https://www.microsoft.com/en-us/wdsi/defenderupdates)

-To check which 'Security Intelligence Update' version you have installed, use the following PowerShell command (Run as admin):
+To check which Security Intelligence Update version you have installed, use the following PowerShell command (Run as admin):

 ```PowerShell
 get-mpComputerStatus | ft AntivirusSignatureVersion